 Amp up your cocktail hour by zipping to the tallest rooftop bars in the vicinity.
 Favourites include Cé La Vi at Marina Bay Sands®, as well as 1-Altitude and LeVel 33.
 You’ll feel like you’re on top of the world!

 Filled with almost door-to-door lines of restaurants, pubs and eateries, this bustling neighbourhood continues to be a hive of activity.

 First up is Wala Wala Café Bar, which has been around for over 20 years in Holland Village and is known for live music performances.
 Restaurant-bar PARK is another popular pick.
 Dine on hearty steaks and burgers, then stay on for drinks after.

 Looking for international grub?
-Head down to Starker and Baden Restaurant & Pub for German-style beers and bites.
+Head down to Baden Restaurant & Pub for German-style beers and bites.
 Or check out the Cambodian and Vietnamese-cuisine at restaurant-bar #WineTapasFriends by Indochine.
 We recommend having the spicy bar bites with plenty of beer.